Star Alliance: Codeshares

-Qualifying tiers by airline

 Livery and logo

-Some Star Alliance members paint some of their aircraft with the alliance livery, usually, a white fuselage with "Star Alliance" across it and a black tail fin with the alliance logo; the colour or design of the engine cowlings or winglets remains, depending on the member's livery.
-Singapore Airlines and Air New Zealand are two exceptions, both formerly keeping its logo on the tails of its aircraft but for Singapore Airlines, it now using the Star Alliance logo on white tails; and for Air New Zealand, it now using full black livery with reversed colored original Star Alliance livery elements.
+Some Star Alliance members paint some of their aircraft with the alliance livery, usually a white fuselage with "Star Alliance" across it and a black tail fin with the alliance logo; the color or design of the engine cowlings or winglets remains, depending on the member's livery.
+Singapore Airlines and Air New Zealand were two exceptions: Singapore Airlines formerly kept its logo on the tails of its aircraft, but now uses the Star Alliance logo on white tails, while Air New Zealand now uses full black livery with reversed colored original Star Alliance livery elements.
 Asiana Airlines was the first Star Alliance member to paint its aircraft in the current Star Alliance livery.
-Aircraft painted in an airline's regular livery have the Star Alliance logo between the cockpit and the first set of cabin doors.
+Aircraft painted in an airline's regular livery have the Star Alliance logo between the cockpit and the first set of cabin doors, except double deck airliner like Boeing 747 and Airbus A380, which printed Star Alliance logo behind cockpit, and airliner with narrow space between the cockpit and the cabin door like the McDonnell Douglas DC-9/MD-80 and Comac C909, which printed the Star Alliance logo under the cockpit or on the first cabin door.

+On August 20, 2008, Spanair Flight 5022, a McDonell Douglas MD-82 painted in the Star Alliance livery, crashed shortly after takeoff from Madrid–Barajas Airport, killing 154.

+Award and recognition

+On 24 June 2024, Star Alliance was voted for two top awards by Skytrax; 2024 World's Best Airline Alliance and Best Airline Alliance Lounge.